 Once the Justice Department gets involved, the complaint may lead to an ADA mediation to try to alleviate the issue at hand, or the complaint may be passed along to an investigator and a lawsuit might unfold.

-How Can Government Software Help with ADA Compliance?
+Government Software Can Help with ADA Compliance

-When municipalities sign up for government management software like GovPilot, the intuitive system is immediately implemented onto your government website.
-Depending on which modules you select, you can allow constituents to file relevant paperwork quickly and easily from the comfort of their computer or phone.
-The strategic design of the software is intended to make sure the system is easy to navigate for everyone involved, so that no constituents will have an issue using your website.
+When municipalities sign up for government management software like what is offered by GovPilot, the intuitive system is immediately implemented onto your government website.
+Depending on which modules your local government selects, you can allow constituents to file relevant paperwork quickly and easily from the comfort of their computer or phone.

 To learn more about the benefits of government management software, schedule a consultation.